9.1 Policy

 9.4.3 Implementation Procedure

-Audits by the Auditors shall follow the procedures stated in this Chapter unless otherwise stipulated separately.
+Audits by the Auditors shall be conducted in accordance with the following procedures unless otherwise stipulated separately.

 9.4.3.1 Auditors must prepare audit plans every fiscal year and inform the CEO in advance.
 However, Special Audits are conducted whenever deemed necessary, and therefore no advance notice is required.